trducng/repaper_qad/crosscoder.pytorch/README.md

         - Add more RAM to reduce the frequency of copying data.
     - @RESULT: fix a bug in data loading that prevents the whole dataset from being completely iterated.
 - [x] Incorprate the explained variance into metrics
+- [ ] Rerun trainin V2.
+It has training metric tracking and correct validation dataset
+- [ ] The reconstruction is shit.
+It's even worse than just switching layer.
+    - On median, an input has value of 1.2796.
+On median, we mis-predict by 1.2575.
+So, we are off by nearly 100%.
+    - [ ] Don't involve the decoder in the reg section
 - Ideas to play around:
     - [ ] Add lr scheduler
     - [ ] Add lambda coefficient scheduler